NCIP/gdc-docs/docs/Data/Release_Notes/Data_Release_Notes.md

 1. New variant calling tumor-normal pairing was implemented in TCGA, which results in certain aliquots no longer being available as a v36 version (see the aliquots labeled "Unpaired Aliquots" [here](Removed_Aliquots.DR32.tsv)).
 1. Some aliquots failed harmonization when the new v36 gene model was used, which results in some new versions no longer being available (see the aliquots labeled "Failed Harmonization" [here](Removed_Aliquots.DR32.tsv)).
 1. Some aliquots were found to contain a cross-patient contamination level of over 0.04 as measured by GATK4 CalculateContamination (see the aliquots labeled "Contamination" [here](Removed_Aliquots.DR32.tsv)).

+### Data Portal Exploration Data
+1. The Data Portal Exploration Page is now populated based on open-access mutations from analyses that used GENCODE v36.
+1. Mutations from SomaticSniper will not appear on the Exploration page.
 1. Due to the copy number variation pipeline transition from GISTIC to ASCAT, the CNV data was not included in the GDC Exploration page.
 This will be replaced in a future release once visualization of the new pipeline is fully assessed.

-### Data Portal Exploration Data
-1. The Data Portal Exploration Page is now populated based on open-access mutations from analyses that used GENCODE v36.
-1. Mutations from SomaticSniper will not appear on the Exploration page
 1. The TCGA program mutations have been processed using the same pipeline as all other projects, which resulted in a 26% reduction in the number of open-access mutations.
 Some points on this change are listed below with TCGA-BRCA as the benchmark project:
     * 97% of the previously released open-access mutations are still discoverable in the new GDC controlled-access MAFs.
 This number increases to 99.95% when focusing only on mutations that were also called by [MC3](https://gdc.cancer.gov/about-data/publications/pancanatlas).
     * Somatic mutations will now be removed from the Data Portal Exploration Page unless they are detected by more than one variant calling software.
 This accounts for 40% of the total reduction.